-Since 2010, Vikram Solar has undertaken over 180 rooftop projects at over 250 sites, and continuously ranks amongst the top three Rooftop Installers in India.
+Since 2010, Vikram Solar has undertaken over 200* rooftop solar projects at over 500 sites, and continuously ranks amongst the top three Rooftop Installers in India.
 Our projects spread across India and our wide-ranged EPC experience in building solar plants in difficult terrains, high altitudes, and coastal areas is testimony to our prowess in the domain.

 Our involvement ranges from concept, engineering, execution and commissioning, to operations and maintenance of completed solar array systems.
 Our dedicated teams work in strong cohesion to deliver customized solutions to our customers keeping a delivery focussed approach and excellence as the crux of our initiative.